Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Acknowledgments

 \section{Acknowledgments}

-The authors were supported by the European Research Council (ERC) through the Starting Grant \textsc{FermiMath}, Grant Agreement No.~101040991.
-Moreover they were partially supported by Gruppo Nazionale per la Fisica Matematica in Italy.
+The authors were supported by the European Union (ERC \textsc{FermiMath} nr.~101040991).
+Views and opinions expressed are those of the authors and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
+The authors were partially supported by Gruppo Nazionale per la Fisica Matematica in Italy.